 Sustained Release Supplements

 Taking sustained-release supplements is another way to ensure you are getting enough vitamin B12 each day so you don’t have any deficiencies.
 As with the cereal option, taking a supplement once a day is more effective than trying to remember to take several smaller doses throughout the day.
+Talk to your healthcare provider about options and how much to take.

 Vegetarian-Friendly Dairy Products